EMIR Reporting of the ‘Stock Split’ Corporate Event

 How can TRAction assist?

-If you need assistance in understanding whether a corporate event that has occurred or due to occur within your organisation is reportable or want specific regulatory assistance on how to report stock splits or other corporate events, please get in touch with us.
+If you need assistance in understanding whether a corporate event that has occurred or is due to occur within your organisation is reportable, or need specific regulatory assistance on how to report stock splits or other corporate events, please get in touch with us.